 A corned beef brisket is a cut from the pectoral muscle of the cow.
 It is notoriously tough, requiring long cook times to tenderize the meat.
-A brisket point is typically more marbled with fat and therefore more tender and flavorful.
-The point is my preference when it comes to brisket.
-A flat is less fatty but has a tendency to be a little more tough, even after a long cook.
-A corned beef round is a cut from the rear leg of the cow.
-Also a tough cut of meat, this roast is well suited for thinly sliced corned beef and used on sandwiches or in corned beef hash.
-For this recipe, I used a corned beef round, but a brisket (either point or flat) would work just as well.
+A brisket point is cut from the brisket and typically more marbled with fat and therefore more tender and flavorful.
+The point is my preference when it comes to store bought corned beef brisket.
+A brisket flat is less fatty, but has a tendency to be a little more tough, even after a long cook.
+A brisket flat has a more even thickness, so it is my choice for curing at home.

-1 3-5 lb corned beef roast (brisket or round)
+- 1 3-5 lb corned beef roast brisket or round

-1 yellow onion, sliced
+- 1 yellow onion sliced

-1 cup baby carrots
+- 1 cup baby carrots

-1/2 head green cabbage, quartered
+- 1 small head green cabbage quartered

-3 cups beef stock
+- 3 cups beef stock

-While the roast is smoking, prepare the vegetables and braising liquid.
+While the roast is smoking, prepare the vegetable and braising liquid.
 Place the onions and carrots in the bottom of a heavy dutch oven pot.
 Position the cabbage quarters on top of the carrots and onions.
 Pour the beef broth over the vegetables and sprinkle with the pickling spice seasoning packet.

 After the roast has smoked for 3 hours remove it from the grill and place it on top of the vegetables.
 Sprinkle the roast with additional pickling spice, if desired.
 Cover the dutch oven with a lid and return to the grill or oven with the temperature set at 250 degrees F. Braise for 4-5 hours or until the internal temperature of the roast is 205-210 degrees F.

-Remove the roast and allow it to rest for 10-15 minutes before slicing.
+- Remove the roast and allow it to rest for 10-15 minutes before slicing.
 Return the sliced corned beef to the vegetables in the pot and serve.